tarwn/lessthandot-hugo/blogs/content/posts/2009-07-18-including-an-aggregated-column-s-related.md

    ) X
 ```

-Isn&#8217;t that cool?
-I don&#8217;t advocate using it all the time, but when performance is bad and the trade-offs are worth it, do it.
+Isn't that cool?
+I don't advocate using it all the time, but when performance is bad and the trade-offs are worth it, do it.

 In closing, thank you for visiting.
 We hope this is useful to you.
-You might like to see the next installment [Including an Aggregated Column&#8217;s Related Values &#8211; Part 2][4], discussing this issue in further depth.
+You might like to see the next installment [Including an Aggregated Column's Related Values &#8211; Part 2][4], discussing this issue in further depth.

 Erik